RaphaelIT7/gmod-holylib/docs/luapack.md

 ## FastDL layout

-For a generation with MD5 `abc...`, HolyLib writes and registers:
+For a generation with MD5 `abc...`, HolyLib always writes the immutable object and, while the per-level budget remains, registers it:

 ```text
 garrysmod/data/<packdir>/abc....bsp